akiirii/CompanyManagement/README.md

 2. When clicking on a department I get redirected to the department's page where I see:
 	- department's name
 	- department's description
-	- all the informations about the team leader (including a list of all its skills with their values)
+	- all the information about the team leader (including a list of all its skills with their values)
 	- a list of all the members names of the department

 3. When clicking on a member's name I get redirected to the member's page where I see: